Which Airlines Fly the Boeing 737 MAX 8?

 The Lion Air disaster appears to have been caused at least in part by issues with a system designed to prevent stalls, which occur when an aircraft is no longer generating sufficient lift.
 It’s too early to tell if a similar problem doomed the Ethiopian flight.
 But with two 737 MAX 8 aircraft involved in fatal incidents in a relatively short period of time, Boeing is now facing tough questions about the plane’s reliability and safety.
 In terms of commercial aircraft, the MAX 8 is brand new, having first entered service in 2017.

 China and Indonesia have both grounded all 737 MAX 8 aircraft as of Monday morning.
 North American airlines, however, are taking a “wait and see” approach, giving investigators time to determine the cause of the most recent incident before taking major action.
+Removing a large number of aircraft from service, even temporarily, can result in significant disruptions to an airline’s operations.

 Here’s a look at the North American carriers that fly the Boeing 737 MAX 8, and their responses so far to Sunday’s Ethiopian Airlines disaster.